Industrial Steam Trap Survey Services — Stop Energy Waste Before It Costs You Thousands

 A steam trap survey (also called a steam trap audit or steam trap inspection) is a systematic evaluation of every steam trap in your facility.
 Our technicians use ultrasonic testing equipment and temperature measurement to determine whether each trap is:

-• Operating correctly (passing steam and blocking condensate)
+• Operating correctly (passing condensate and blocking steam)

 • Failed open — blowing live steam directly to condensate return, wasting energy continuously